 |South Slope/Diamond Mtn||170"+||34:100||Archery: 87%|

 The bonus point race

-2019 maximum preference points for dedicated hunter: 7
+2020 maximum preference points for dedicated hunter general season deer: 8

 I have 0 deer points.
 What can I expect?

-The dedicated hunter program is a good option for a nonresident if they have the time and means to complete the 32 service hours or can purchase those hours at a rate of $20 per hour.
-For a resident, the dedicated hunter program is a great opportunity to hunt all seasons and guarantee permits.
-Be aware if you enter into this program that you are locked into the same unit for three years.
+The dedicated hunter program is a good option for a resident or nonresident if they have the time and means to complete the 32 service hours or can purchase those hours at a rate of $20 per hour.
+Be aware that if you enter into this program then you are locked into the same unit for three years.
 You can draw some of the units with zero points, but a lot of the units may take one or two points.

 What can I do with 3 or 4 deer points?

-Residents can draw any general season permit except for the Plateau/Thousand Lakes rifle tag.
+Residents could have drawn any general season archery, muzzleloader or rifle permit with three points except for the Plateau/Thousand Lakes rifle tag.
 If you are within this range, do the research, pick a hunt and go hunting.
 Building more points is probably not worth it.
 Draw a tag, go hunting and get back into the system.
 Use the draw odds, trophy potential, buck:doe ratios, public land percentage and harvest success filters and find a hunt that works for you.

 What can I expect with 10 or 11 deer points?

-What can I expect with more than 20 points?
+What can I expect with 20 plus deer points?